dhamith93/blog/content/posts/gitlabci_deploy_to_aws_terraform.md

       when: always
 ```

 In the planning stage, I have set up a rule to run the stage only when the branch is either `dev` or `prod`.
 This avoids any pipeline failures due to unsupported branches running the pipeline.
 And with the validate state set as a dependency, the stage will only run if the terraform files are validated.
+Also I am using the `$CI_COMMIT_BRANCH` predefined Gitlab variable to pick which variable file to be used when running the `plan` command.
+When it is `prod`, the command will use `prod.tfvars` and when it is `dev` the command will use the `dev.tfvars` file.

 And it saves the out file as an artifact to be used in the apply stage.